-The straitened circumstances of the family at length rendered a move imperative, and Mrs. Wilkinson's weakened health and the delicacy of little Matthew formed an excuse for a removal, first to ledging at Islington, then to a pretty cottage in the midst of a leave garden in the oxcuse for a removal, first to longings at Islington, then to a pretty cottage in the midst of a large garden in the rural district of Marylebone.
-Much as the girls missed the river, and the shipping, and the old buildings, the Tower, St. Paul's, and Westminster, it was a great delight to have a garden all about the house, to see the apple and pear trees in blossom, to sit under the shade of their own multrees in blossom, to sit under the shade of their own mul-berry tree, with clamps of roses, tall hollyhocks.
-Michael-mas daisies, and fragrant clematis; to walk for miles in the direction of Hampstead, under the shade of huge elms, which cast ghostly shadows in the moonlight; to gather daises in the Harcourt fields, and to find some compensa-tion for the loss of the grand old river in pleasant walks along the Regent's Canal, besides which hedges of wild roses and hawthorn divided rich pasture lands, where the sedate cows lay chewing the end of soft grass, starred with daises, buttercups, and the deep red of abundant vetches.
-Fields-fields everywhere, and endless charming picnics or Cicely, Flo, James, and Charlie when father had a day f\t liberty.
-Sometimes they hired a little pony-carriage fat liberty.
-Sometimes they hired a little pony-carringe from Mr. Martin, the milkman, and father drove mother and little Matthew right up to Hampstead, or to Kilburn. where the pretty brook cut its way through the rich pas-ture, where the air was always soft, the milk and the eggs rich, and the flowers abundant.
+The straitened circumstances of the family at length rendered a move imperative, and Mrs. Wilkinson's weakened health and the delicacy of little Matthew formed an excuse for a romoval, first to lodgings at Islington, then to a pretty cottage in the midst of a large garden in the rural district of Marylebone.
+Much as the gurls missed the river, and the shipping, and the old buildings, the Tower, St. Paul's, and Westminster, it was a great delight to have a garden all about the house, to see the apple and pear trees in blossom, to sit under the shade of their own mul-berry tree, with clumps of roses, tall hollyhocks.
+Michaelmas daisies, and fragrant clematis, to walk for miles in the direction of Hampstead, under the shade of huge elms, which cast ghostly shadows in the moonlight; to gather daises in the Harcourt fields, and to find some compensation for the loss of the grand old river in pleasant walks along the Regent's Canal, besides which hedges of wild roses and hawthorn divided rich pasture lands, where the sedate cows lay chewing the cud of soft grass, starred with daisies, buttercups, and the deep red of abundant votches.

+Fields-fields everywhere, and endless charming pienics or Cicely, Flo, James, and Charlie when father had a day fat liberty.
+Sometimes they hired a little pony-carriage from Mr. Martin, the milkman, and father drove mother and little Matthew right up to Hampstead, or to Kilburn, where the pretty brook cut its way through the rich pasture, where the air was always soft, the milk and the eggs rich, and the flowers abundant.